Gordon Bryant: Military service

 Bryant enlisted in the Citizen Military Force in 1934.
 He was called up for full-time duty in 1942 and was transferred to the Australian Imperial Force (AIF) in January 1943.
 He remained in Australia until 1945, when he participated in the Battle of Balikpapan as a captain in the 2/33rd Battalion.

 Politics

 Bryant was elected to Parliament in 1955.
 A passionate supporter of land rights, he was president of the Aborigines Advancement League for seven years, from 1957 to 1964.

 After seventeen years in Parliament, Bryant joined the Cabinet of Prime Minister Gough Whitlam, becoming Minister for Aboriginal Affairs in 1972.
 A year later he became Minister for the Capital Territory.
-As Minister for Aboriginal Affairs, he was instrumental in the Whitlam Government's historic land rights deal with Vincent Lingiari and the Gurindji people.
+As Minister for Aboriginal Affairs, he was instrumental in the Whitlam government's historic land rights deal with Vincent Lingiari and the Gurindji people.
 Bryant retired in 1980, and his electorate was taken over by future Prime Minister Bob Hawke.
 Bryant had earlier resisted pressure to retire early in order to expedite Hawke's entry to Parliament via a by-election.

 Personal life

-Bryant died in January 1991, eleven months prior to Hawke's ousting as Prime Minister.
+Bryant was married and had two sons.

-He is survived by his wife, Pat, who died in 2003, and two sons, Robin and Linton.
+He died in January 1991, eleven months prior to Hawke's ousting as Prime Minister.